Planetary dynamos driven by semiconvection in stably stratified layers: Introduction

-It is thought that the radial extent of dynamo action in a planet can be estimated based on the magnetic energy spectrum \citep{lowes1974spatial}.
-Using this approach for Jupiter, with the data from the JUNO mission, gives an estimate of $r_{\text{dyn}}\approx 0.8R_J$, where $R_J$ is the radius of Jupiter \citep{connerney2022new}.
+While it has not been strictly demonstrated---and we will observe that it does not hold in our study---, it is thought that the radial extent of dynamo action in a planet can be estimated based on the magnetic energy spectrum \citep{lowes1974spatial}.
+Using this approach for Jupiter, with the data from the Juno mission, gives an estimate of $r_{\text{dyn}}\approx 0.8R_J$, where $R_J$ is the radius of Jupiter \citep{connerney2022new}.
 However, based on the flow strength required to generate a dynamo, \citet{duarte2018physical} suggest a much shallower estimate, with the dynamo layer extending to $0.9R_J$.
-For either estimate, it is likely that at least part of the dynamo region is semiconvective, with a stabilising composition gradient and destabilising temperature gradient \citep{leconte2012new,debras2019new}.
+For either estimate, it is likely that at least part of the dynamo region is semiconvective, with a stabilising composition gradient and destabilising temperature gradient \citep{leconte2012new,leconte2013layered,debras2019new}.
+However, recent work on dynamo simulations of Jupiter's magnetic field highlight that \textit{'dynamics of semi-convection in astrophysical regimes are poorly understood'}, and notably that \textit{'an investigation of the possibility of magnetic field generation under semi-convection is required'} \citep{moore2022dynamo}.
+Here, we aim to provide a first answer to this question.

-Double-diffusive fluids display a rich range of behaviours, with very different turbulent transport properties to single-component convection \citep[e.g.][]{garaud2018double} One notable feature is the tendency to form density layers \citep[e.g.][]{pruzina2025one}, where wide regions of relatively uniform density are separated by sharp interfaces.
-Much of the recent work on rotating semiconvection has focussed on this layered regime \citep[e.g.][]{moll2016effect,fuentes20253d}, leaving the behaviour outside layered states poorly understood.
+Double-diffusive fluids display a rich range of behaviours, with very different turbulent transport properties to single-component convection \citep[e.g.][]{garaud2018double}.
+One notable feature is the tendency to form density layers \citep[e.g.][]{pruzina2025one}, where convective wide regions of relatively uniform density are separated by sharp interfaces.
+This layering process is so ubiquitous that in the literature, semiconvection is often referred to simply as `layered convection'.
+It is well-documented in simulations that over time, a stack of several layers gradually coarsens via layer merger events, eventually leaving a single layer/interface in the domain \cite[e.g.][]{radko2007mechanics,pruzina2025one}.
+Much of the recent work on rotating semiconvection has focussed on this multiple-layered regime \cite[e.g.][]{moll2016effect,fuentes2024evolution,fuentes20253d}, leaving the behaviour outside (and after) layered states yet to be fully explored.